What is anticipatory grief?

 Phase II.
 The next phase is concern for the dying person.
 Family members may regret arguments

-the emotions expressed by loved ones.
+by loved ones.

 Phase III.
 In this phase, the actual death may be "rehearsed."
 The physical process of death